 The way out of the crisis of the Welfare State is therefore possible only on condition of a substantial change in the model of society (or societal model).
-And such a change will only be possible if provoked by a new governmental control of the change and growth exercized by the planning process.
-It is only by calling upon the old operators (the State, in its multiple instances, the profit-making enterprises and the trade-unions) and the new operators (the consumers and the 'third sector'), through an appropriate planning procedure for a more developed negotiation or bargaining of planning activity, that it will be possible to 'overcome' the limitations and the crisis of the Welfare State and to aspire to a social organization of the type which is implied under the name of 'Welfare Society'.
+And such a change will only be possible if provoked by a new governmental control of the change and growth exercised by the planning process.
+It is only by calling upon the old operators (the State, in its multiple instances, the profit-making enterprises and the trade-unions) and the new operators (the consumers and the 'third sector'), through an appropriate planning procedure for a more developed negotiation or bargaining of planning activity, that it will be possible to 'overcome' the limitations and the crisis of the Welfare State and to aspire to a social organisation of the type which is implied - as we have said in the previous chapter under the name of 'Welfare Society'.